IBM/container-service-getting-started-wt/Lab 5/README.md

     - k8s_ns.advanced-policy-demo

 ```
-Now, Simply create a new kubernetes config yaml file, this time with `kind: NetworkPolicy`.
+Now, create a new Kubernetes config yaml file, this time with `kind: NetworkPolicy`.
 The sample below shows an example network policy which allows traffic.

 Create a file named `networkpol.yaml`, and enter the following information into the file: